xabbo/docs/docs/tutorial/10-modifying-packets.md

     e.Packet.Modify((string s) => s.ToUpper());
 });
 ```

+Note that when you `Modify` a value, the packet's position is advanced past the value the same as if we `Read` the value.

 Now when you run your extension, all chat messages should be transformed to uppercase: